mosqueteiro/detecting_trafficlights/README.md

 The PostgreSQL container provides a quick implementation of the PostgreSQL database application.
 The PostgreSQL team provides docker hookpoints to build the database at the time the container is run by copying sql and bash scripts into the `docker-entrypoint-initdb.d` directory which runs any files present at this location.
 This provides a quick and portable way to use postgres and build out a database on multiple machines.

 The COCO dataset uses object localization annotations where an image generally has mulitple annotations that belong to different categories.
-To find which pictures belong to which categories a SQL database provides a powerful way to query and restructure the data to meet a project's desired needs.
+The SQL database provides a powerful way to query and subset the images an annotations as needed.

 ### Database class
  To manage all the images and annotations a PostgreSQL database is created to hold image metadata and image annotation data.
 As images are downloaded their local path is recorded into the database for quick access later on.
 A data pipeline class helps to connect python to the database.
 The data pipeline is built on top of `psycopg2`.